nanvel/blog/2017/11/trading.md

 Primary, secondary and minor.

 The primary trend is the most important of the three tends.
 It is the granddaddy of the three trends, and will dictate whether you make money or not.

+### Stop Losses

+If the price drops more than 6% to 8% then there is a valid reason for that much decline.

 ## Links